sbcshop/RP2040-HAT-Expansion/Run Raspberry Pi HAT'S On RP2040 HAT Expansion/RFID HAT/README.md

-# Run RFID HAT's on PiSquare
+# Run RFID HAT's on RP2040 HAT Expansion

-### ssd1306.py - This is the library of OLED,save this file in PiSquare
+### ssd1306.py - This is the library of OLED,save this file in RP2040 HAT Expansion

 ### rfid_hat.py - Run this file